 Bonds Lake

-A 20-peg lake full of hard-fighting, single- and double-figure carp averaging 3-4 lb, this ‘runs’ water provides hectic action and is a great place for ‘carp crunching’ sport with large numbers of fish.
+This ‘runs’ water provides hectic action and is a great place for ‘carp crunching’ sport from large numbers of fish.

-A venue for beefy pole elastic or powerful float and feeder rods, Bonds regularly out-fishes all the other lakes due to the head of greedy carp.
+A venue for powerful float and feeder rods or light carp tackle, Bonds regularly out-fishes all the other lakes due to the head of greedy car

 Temple Lake

-Old Bury Hill’s land of the giants, Temple is an unashamed out-and-out specimen carp venue, the result of a £350,000 investment in 2002, when a tailor-made big carp lake was constructed and stocked with pedigree English carp.
-Holding a staggering 90-plus 20-pounders in its four acres, the lake also has more than a dozen different 30-pounders, and at least two fish that are over 40 lb, along with hand-picked smaller stock fish to ensure a plentiful supply of specimens for the future.
-Growth rates have been phenomenal since stocking, up to 7 lb being gained in 12 months in some instances.
+The result of a £350,000 investment back in 2002, when a tailor-made big carp lake was constructed and stocked with pedigree English carp.
+Holding a staggering 100-plus 20-pounders in its four acres, the lake also has more than a dozen different 30-pounders, and at least two fish that are over 40 lb, along with hand-picked smaller stock fish to ensure a plentiful supply of specimens for the future.
+Growth rates have been phenomenal since stocking, with up to 7 lb being gained in 12 months in some instances.